About J.M. Frey

 Long Biography

 J.M.
 Frey (pronounced Fry) is a bisexual Canadian science fiction and fantasy author.
 While she is best known for her debut novel Triptych, Frey’s work encompasses poetry, academic and magazine articles, screenplays, and short stories.
-Frey calls herself a “professional geek.”.
-Frey’s fiction work generally follows the conventions of literary fiction mixed with the tropes of science fiction and fantasy, and usually focuses on themes of personal merit, family, queerness, gender, and revisionist literature, as well as genre-deconstruction and meta themes.
+Frey’s fiction work generally follows the conventions of literary fiction mixed with the tropes of science fiction and fantasy, and usually focuses on themes of personal merit, family, queerness, fighting for the right to choose what makes one happiest, gender, and revisionist literature, as well as genre-deconstruction and meta themes.

 Born in Guelph, Ontario, Canada, Frey is the first of three children.
 She attended Centre Wellington District High School in Fergus, Ontario, and graduated in 2000, then went on to do her Ontario Academic Credits at Orangeville District Secondary School and graduated in 2001.

-From there she attended Brock University’s Dramatic Arts (DART) program, graduating with honors in 2005 and a thesis project about the visual conventions of historic Japanese art forms as they translate into anime and manga.
+Frey attended Brock University’s Dramatic Arts (DART) program, graduating with honors in 2005 and a thesis project about the visual conventions of historic Japanese art forms as they translate into anime and manga.
 She moved to Japan to teach English as a Second Language, and lived in Dazaifu-shi, Fukuoka-ken from 2005-2007.
-In 2007 she returned to Canada, and attended the Ryerson and York Universities joint Masters of Communications Culture program, graduating in 2009 with the highest score the department had ever awarded to that point on her Master’s Project Presentation on Mary Sue Fanfiction.
+In 2007 she returned to Canada, and attended the Toronto Metropolitan University (formerly Ryerson) and York Universities joint Masters of Communications Culture program, graduating in 2009 with the highest score the department had ever awarded to that point on her Master’s Project Presentation on Mary Sue Fanfiction.

 Other papers Frey presented while in her MA focused on cosplay, the anthropology and sociology of fandom, and the science fiction television program Doctor Who.
-She was also the co-writer and the principal investigator on the Swirlygate Project, a satire of common science fiction gender and genre cliches, and an on-air personality for Accessible Media Inc.
+She was also the co-writer and the principal investigator on the Swirlygate Project, a satire of common science fiction gender and genre cliches.
+She spent three years as the entertainment contributor on AMI Radio’s Live From Studio 5 morning show, and was an occasional talking head in documentaries and on the SPACE Channel’s flagship chat showInnerSPACE.

 Though she did win a prize for a short story she wrote in kindergarten, Frey began her career as a writer around the age of 11 in fanfiction, which she calls her “apprenticeship to the fandom community”.
 This eventually led her to write original stories.
 She began her first original novel at the urging of one of her TAs while at Brock University, and first began to seriously study creative writing there.